wso2/ansible-apim/README.md

 **An Overview of Ansible Components**
-These are term definitions used elsewhere in the Ansible.
+The following are some of term definitions used elsewhere in the Ansible
 - **Inventory**:A file (by default, Ansible uses a simple INI format) that describes Hosts and Groups in Ansible.
 Inventory can also be provided via an Inventory Script (sometimes called an “External Inventory Script”).
 - **Playbook**:Playbooks are the language by which Ansible orchestrates, configures, administers, or deploys systems.
 - **Module**:    Modules are the units of work that Ansible ships out to remote machines.
 Modules are kicked off by either /usr/bin/ansible or /usr/bin/ansible-playbook (where multiple tasks use lots of different modules in conjunction).
 Modules can be implemented in any language, including Perl, Bash, or Ruby – but can leverage some useful communal library code if written in Python.
 Modules just have to return JSON.
 Once modules are executed on remote machines, they are removed, so no long running daemons are used.
 Ansible refers to the collection of available modules as a library.